CoAdapTree/WZA/SimulationStudy/SimulationAnalysis/BayPassResults/README.md

       -outprefix BC_Map_sampled/${SLURM_ARRAY_TASK_ID}_0.5_192_d40n50_i10000.bayPass
 ```

-When I was working on the server, I loaded the data in using a different architechture than I used for this repository, so, again, the paths would need to be corrected to run on another machine.
+When I was working on the server, I loaded the data in using a different architecture than I used for this repository, so, again, the paths would need to be corrected to run on another machine.

+The shell scripts present in this directory